sictweb/bti425-2020/graded-work/assign5.md

 <br>

 Generate then write a class that has all the necessary data properties for a team.

+> If you were happy with the data/schema classes that you wrote for the previous assignment, then you can use there here too.

 Incidentally, as you will learn, you must also write classes for project, employee, and position.
 Why?
 A team object has a collection of projects, an employee object, and a collection of employees.
 An employee object includes a position.